Police scour Mandelson’s homes in Epstein probe as pressure mounts on Starmer

 "And he needs a miracle.
 He needs something to turn it around.”

-Others have pointed the finger at his chief of staff Morgan McSweeney, insisting he pushed for the appointment of his ally Lord Mandelson, and to bring him back into the heart of a Labour government.
+Others have pointed the finger at his chief of staff Morgan McSweeney, insisting he pushed for the appointment of his ally Lord Mandelson as US ambassador.

 Labour backbencher Karl Turner added: “If McSweeney is still in 10 Downing Street, the PM is up against it.”